Monday, July 28, 2014

 Mujhe ishq dilaase deta hai, mere dard bilakhne lagte hain

 He says that as soon as he touches her body, his breath is ignited.
 His pain makes him cry, but his love for her consoles him.
-The fire in the tree behind them represents the fire that is burning inside him.
+The fire in the tree behind them represents the fire burning inside him.
 This is the third stage of love — ishq — as is evident in the lyrics.

 Ishq